Gap Year Options

 Fulbright U.S. Student Program

-The Fulbright U.S. Student Program supports individually designed study/research or English Teaching Assistantships that take place during one academic year abroad in a country outside of the US.
-Students apply at the beginning of their senior year to be accepted for experiences that take place during the following academic year.
+The Fulbright U.S. Student Program supports individually designed study/research or English teaching assistantships that take place during one academic year abroad in a country outside of the U.S. You can apply at the beginning of your senior year to be accepted for experiences that take place during the following academic year.
 It’s also open to recent grads/young professionals who are generally up to 4 years post-graduation.
 Over the years, we have had several students receive the Fulbright U.S. Student Program award including Julia Lynch and Ezra Remer as well as our most recent recipient Emma Hantgan.
 Students work with the Prestigious Awards and Fellowships unit in the OAE to develop and submit their applications.

 Peace Corps